minshi123/gitlab/doc/user/compliance/license_compliance/index.md

 1. Ensure the package registry is reachable from within the GitLab environment and that the package manager is configured to use your preferred package registry.

+Additional [configuration](#using-private-maven-repos) may be needed for connecting to private Maven repositories.

 ## Project policies for License Compliance